Founding Story

 Inquiry

-In New York, I would shop for Japanese ingredients — rice, shoyu, vinegar, sweets, and snacks.
-Even though I could find some high quality ingredients, I found it hard to find basic ingredients from craft producers.
-The packaging was mostly in its original form with very little information.
+Back in New York, I would shop for Japanese ingredients — rice, shoyu, vinegar, sweets, and snacks.
+I found it hard to find ingredients from craft producers.
+The packaging was mostly in Japanese with minimal information.
+I could read that a product was organic or from a certain region, but I still didn’t learn much from that.
+Most consumers wouldn’t even get that far

 Exploration